 Site and property owners face a number of winter risks, many of which have only been exacerbated by the pandemic in recent years.
 Empty sites/properties face four main threats during winter:

-- Theft due to darker nights (and the fact that more theft happens under the cover of darkness)
+- Theft due to darker nights (and the fact that more theft happens under the cover of darkness).
+Vacant properties and sites are often targeted by vandals and thieves, who may steal materials, equipment, or copper wiring, leading to financial losses and potential damage to the property

-- Adverse weather that could affect security systems and prevent them from functioning correctly
+- Adverse weather that could affect security systems and prevent them from functioning correctly, or lead to flooding or wind damage

 - Safety threats to staff due to adverse weather conditions